 OC is available for use by all trained Custody Staff.
-OC can be used to reduce the physical force needed to effectively control combative or violent incarcerated persons and to minimize or prevent physical injuries to Custody Staff and incarcerated persons.
-OC should not be used as a replacement for de-escalation techniques.
+OC can be used to reduce the physical force needed to effectively control combative or violent incarcerated persons and to minimize or

 OC spray shall be worn by all authorized uniformed personnel in its approved holster on the equipment or duty belt.
 All authorized personnel shall complete the required office training course prior to possessing and using OC spray.